scanse/sweep-3d-scanner-unity-viewer/README.md

 - Once the app loads, a file browser should open automatically.
 - Select a CSV pointcloud file, with the expected format.
 - Wait for the application to parse the file and render the points.
-- For the main viewer, use `Q` & `E` to adjust the vertical position of the point cloud so the camera appears to be at head height, and the floor in the scane matches the ground plane.
+- For the main viewer, use `Q` & `E` to adjust the vertical position of the point cloud so the camera appears to be at head height, and the floor in the scan matches the ground plane.
+Then walk around inside the scan.
 - For the miniature viewer, experiment with the transform controls listed below to view the diorama.
 - To exit the application, simply `alt-tab` out and close the executable.